-Blooms: Apply AACSB: Analytic AICPA BB: Industry AICPA FN: Measurement Difficulty: 2 Medium Learning Objective: 02-P1 Topic: Journalizing and Posting Transactions

-162. Wiley Hill opened Hill's Repairs, Inc. on March 1 of the current year.
+Blooms: Apply AACSB: Analytic AICPA BB: Industry AICPA FN: Measurement Difficulty: 2 Medium Learning Objective: 02-P1 Topic: Journalizing and Posting Transactions 181.
+Wiley Hill opened Hill's Repairs on March 1 of the current year.
 During March, the following transactions occurred and were recorded in the company's books:

-- 1. Wiley invested \$25,000 cash in the corporation. - 2.
-Wiley contributed \$100,000 of equipment to the corporation. - 3.
-The company paid \$2,000 cash to rent office space for the month. - 4.
-The company received \$16,000 cash for repair services provided during March. - 5.
-The company paid \$6,200 for salaries for the month. - 6.
-The company provided \$3,000 of services to customers on account. - 7.
-The company paid cash of \$500 for monthly utilities. - 8.
-The company received \$3,100 cash in advance of providing repair services to a customer. - 9.
-The company paid \$5,000 cash in dividends to Wiley. (sole shareholder)
+1. Wiley, the sole stockholder, invested \$25,000 cash in the business in exchange for common stock.

+2. Wiley contributed \$100,000 of equipment to the business in exchange for common stock.

+3. The company paid \$2,000 cash to rent office space for the month of March.

+4. The company received \$16,000 cash for repair services provided during March.

+5. The company paid \$6,200 for salaries for the month of March.

+6. The company provided \$3,000 of services to customers on account.

+7. The company paid cash of \$500 for utilities for the month of March.

+8. The company received \$3,100 cash in advance from a customer for repair services to be provided in April.

+9. The company paid Wiley \$5,000 cash as a dividend.

-Based on this information, the balance in Stockholders' Equity reported on the Balance Sheet at the end of March would be:
+Based on this information, total stockholder's equity reported on the balance sheet at the end of March would be: